 3 Things Everyone Should Know About Business Schools

-Business schools receive lots of media coverage, much of which is positive, but some of it perpetuates common misperceptions and can be misleading.
+Some media coverage of business schools perpetuates common misperceptions and can be misleading.
 These three observations offer a fuller picture of business schools today.

 This post is for anyone who cares enough about business schools to read about them.
 That includes current and prospective students, talent and learning leaders in organizations, and educators, in business schools and beyond.
 It is intended to help you see through and sort through—to make better sense of—what’s written about business schools and business education.
 You might chuckle at the simplicity of the observations, you might find them surprising, but I hope you will ultimately find them useful.